-Mrs. Tucker is the treasurer for the Student Activities Fund.
-Money from the student activities funds shall be used for operating costs of covering The treasurer, the activity organization. advisor and the student treasurer of each organization will be responsible for the handling of all money.
-Financial records will be maintained for periodic inspection by the school district and the annual audit by Each September the outside auditors. activity advisors and student treasurers should review the guidelines for making requesting deposits or checks. accordance with our auditor's financial recommendations, fiscal safe guards need to be in place; therefore clubs and classes may use the school credit card only after showing proof of sufficient funds in their account to cover the purchase.
+Ms. Tucker is the treasurer for the Student Activities Fund.
+Money from the student activities funds shall be used for operating costs each covering organization.
+The treasurer, the activity advisor and the student treasurer of each organization will be responsible for the handling of all money.
+Financial records will be maintained for periodic inspection by the school district and the annual audit by outside auditors.
+Each September the activity advisors and student treasurers should review the guidelines for making deposits or requesting checks. Ιn accordance with our auditor's financial recommendations, fiscal safe guards need to be in place; therefore clubs and classes may use the school credit card only after showing proof of sufficient funds in their account to cover the purchase.